devfile/api/pkg/validation/validation-rule.md

 ### starterProjects:
-- Starter project entries cannot have more than one remotes defined
+- Starter project entries cannot have more than one remote defined